 Rental payments are payable monthly, quarterly, half yearly or annually in advance, depending on the terms of your Agreement, whether legally demanded or not.
 The Tenant can pay in cash or through their bank by standing order or direct debit.
 The first payment would normally be made payable to Elite Estates and will be paid at the time that they sign the agreement along with the agreed deposit and other charges.
 If they wish to move in immediately upon signature, then we will need cleared funds by way of either cash or a Bankers Draft.
 Further payments will normally be paid directly to the Landlords account as detailed above.
 Elite Estates will usually collect the rent if a Management service is being provided.

-A deposit is generally equivalent to between four and six weeks rent and is normally held by Elite Estates and Lettings as stakeholders between the parties in accordance with the DPS (Deposit Protection Scheme).
+A bond or damage deposit is generally equivalent to a maximum of 5 weeks rent and is normally taken by Elite Estates and Lettings as stakeholders between the parties in accordance with the DPS (Deposit Protection Scheme).
 Elite Estates and Lettings will be entitled to interest on this money unless otherwise agreed.
 In certain circumstances, and where the rental falls outside the Housing Act 1988, and provided you are in agreement and current legislation permits, the Landlord can hold the deposit but this should be placed in a separate interest bearing account.
 It could be used to offset any costs such as cleaning, gardening, damage or dilapidation’s at the end or during the Tenancy, but should not be converted into rental payments.
 The deposit should be refunded in full by either the Agent or the Landlord at the end of the Tenancy provided that there are no dilapidation’s or breaches of the agreement.
-Any disputes will be arbitrated under the DPS; we the Agent are holding the deposit.
+Any disputes will be arbitrated under the DPS – Deposit Protection Service if we the Agent are holding the deposit.

 The inventory and check-in / check-out

 As stated above, once the Tenants have chosen a property and the terms of the Tenancy have been agreed, Elite Estates and Lettings draw up the relevant documents for signature.
-At this time Elite Estates and Lettings ask them to pay the first rental payment to hold the property.
-Their deposit may be non-refundable if they withdraw from the letting.
+At this time Elite Estates and Lettings ask them to make a payment to hold the property, equivalent to 1 weeks rent.
+This deposit may be non-refundable if they withdraw from the letting or supply inaccurate or false information.

 Most Agreements require the Tenant to be responsible for gas, electricity, telephone, water rates and TV license as well as Council Tax.
 Gas, electricity and telephone companies will carry out a credit check on the Tenant.
 If they have not been a customer before, they may ask for a deposit against the first year’s bill.
 You must inform all the relevant services of your start date as must the Tenants.
 It is your responsibility to notify the relevant utilities of your impending termination date, at the termination of the Tenancy.